 Aerial cranes are long helicopters with a rectangular hole cut out in the center.
 These cranes are used in areas where all-terrain and rough terrain cranes cannot be used.
 These cranes can carry a surprisingly large amount of cargo and are used in construction, demolition, and rescue jobs.

-Visit Massachusetts Contractor Academy and take our Hoisting License classes for free.
+Visit Massachusetts Contractor Academy and get started today!
 Our classes will introduce you to each type of crane that is used in the construction industry, and we will give you an introduction to the laws associated with the use of cranes in various situations.
 You can start your career as a crane operator by taking our hoisting license classes.